levyjeff/Harris_data_certificate/README.md

 If you are interested in purusing this certificate, it is important that you plan with your advisor well in advance, since many of the classes are offered only once each academic year.
 For more details, see the [Harris Courses](https://harris.uchicago.edu/academics/programs-degrees/courses) page.

-For students who began the certificate in 2019 or earlier, see the previous description here (LINK TO CURRENT PAGE).
+For students who began the certificate in 2019 or earlier, see the previous description here (ARCHIVED LINK TO CURRENT PAGE).

 ## Language Options: Python or R